Undergraduate policies

 Mandatory advising

-The following categories of students are required to receive advising and be cleared by a program advisor before they may register for classes:
+Students in the following categories are required to receive advising and be cleared by a program advisor before they may register for classes:

 Credit and registration